gtsteffaniak/filebrowser/README.md

 FileBrowser Quantum is a fork of the filebrowser opensource project with the following changes:

-  1. [x] Enhanced lightning fast indexed search
+  1. [x] Efficiently indexed files
-     - Real-time results as you type
+     - Real-time search results as you type
-     - Works with more type filters
+     - Search Works with more type filters
      - Enhanced interactive results page.
   2. [x] Revamped and simplified GUI navbar and sidebar menu.
      - Additional compact view mode as well as refreshed view mode